koneotis/ACCT3210/README.md

 # A Note on COVID 19:

 The evolving pandemic will impact this course.
-This schedule, locations, and expectations of this course will change when required to comply with University policies.
+This schedule, locations, and expectations of this course will change when required in order to comply with University policies.
 The version of the syllabus posted on [Github](https://github.com/ArthurHowardMorris/ACCT3210/blob/main/ACCT3210_Syl.pdf) and Canvas announcements will communicate changes as they are required.

 # Course description:

 Managers rely on accounting information to guide the planning and control process.
 This course builds on Principles of Accounting II (ACCT 2200) to prepare students to produce and use this information.
-Topics covered include decision-making techniques, analysis of cost behavior, allocation of common and joint costs, use of cost information in operational and strategic decisions, transfer pricing, and performance measurement, incentive compensation, and data science for accounting.
+Topics covered include decision-making techniques, analysis of cost behavior, allocation of common and joint costs, use of cost information in operational and strategic decisions, transfer pricing, and performance measurement, and incentive compensation, with an emphasis on the link between data science and accounting.

 ## Course Objectives:
 By the end of this course, you should be able to:
 1. Understand both the importance of management accounting for companies’ strategic and operational decisions and the pitfalls of misusing management accounting information and techniques.
-2. Solve problems arising in business planning, with the aid of mathematical and statistical tools (such as the decision tree, regression analysis, the learning curve, and linear programming).
+2. Solve problems arising in business planning, with the aid of mathematical and statistical tools.
 3. Evaluate various techniques for control and performance evaluation in a decentralized environment, and provide recommendations for an effective control system.
-4. Understand how data analytics been applied in accounting fields.
+4. Understand how managerial and financial accounting relate to data analytics, data science, and business intelligence.
 The course will also provide you with opportunities to
-5. Gain exposure to more complex (and realistic) business problems through real-life based cases.
+5. Think through a variety of business problems.
 6. Demonstrate team-work and leadership skills in solving operational and strategic planning problems.
 7. Demonstrate communication skills through team work, and class discussions.

-Detailed learning objectives are listed in the Appendix III below.

 ## Course Materials:
-__Required textbook.__ _Horngen’s Cost Accounting: A Managerial Emphasis_ (17th Ed.), by Srikant M. Datar, and Madhav Rajan.
-Pearson Education Inc., Lecture notes (to be made available on the course webpage).
-Supplementary materials (reserved in the library):
+__Required textbook:__ _Horngen’s Cost Accounting: A Managerial Emphasis_ (17th Ed.), by Srikant M. Datar, and Madhav Rajan.
+Pearson Education Inc.
-- Kaplan,Robert S., and Anthony A. Atkinson.
-Advanced Management Accounting.
-3rd Edition.
-Englewood Cliffs, N.J.: Prentice-Hall Inc., 1998.
-- Cases (for group case studies)

 ##  Teaching Methodology:

 The course is taught in the form of lectures, in-class exercises and discussions, and group case studies (with student presentations).
 Students are required to attend all classes and participate in class discussions and exercises.
 Readings and discussion problems for each class are assigned in advance.
 It is important that students read the assigned chapters and problems beforehand so that class time can be used efficiently.

+This is an in-person course; however, the course will be conducted via Zoom during the add/drop period.

 # Grading Scheme